Japan's APPI Compliance Requirements for Foreign Companies

 Rationale

-Japan's APPI was originally enacted in 2003 and has undergone major amendments in 2015, 2020, and 2025.
+Japan's APPI was originally enacted in 2003 and has undergone major amendments in 2015 and 2020, with a further amendment bill approved by the Cabinet on 7 April 2026.
 The 2020 amendment aligned APPI more closely with GDPR to secure the EU-Japan mutual adequacy arrangement, which allows free data flows between the world's third and fourth largest economies.
 The PPC's extraterritorial enforcement focus reflects Japan's recognition that cross-border data flows require coordinated regulatory approaches. [src2, src3]

 Framework Selection Decision Tree